 When applying your skincare from here on out, think about applying products in order from thinnest to thickest.
 Thicker products tend to be occlusive and somewhat block the absorption of products that follow.

 At the drugstore, you can find Olay’s Retinol 24 collection.
-I am loving Olay Regenerist Retinol 24 Night Serum, although I can’t use it more than every other night due to its potency.
+I love Olay Regenerist Retinol 24 Night Serum, although I can’t use it more than every other night due to its potency.

-NOTE: If your skin is sensitive, you can apply a retinoid after your serum and/or moisturizer in order to minimize sensitivity.
+If your skin is sensitive, you can apply a retinoid after your serum and/or moisturizer to minimize sensitivity.
 The other products applied prior will somewhat dilute the retinoid and make it slightly gentler on the skin.

-If you want to skip the retinoids all together, but still see anti-aging benefits, you can take the route of bakuchiol, which is a plant-based retinol alternative.
+If you want to skip the retinoids altogether, but still see anti-aging benefits, you can take the route of bakuchiol, which is a plant-based retinol alternative.

 They can be applied after your treatment steps since the essence from most sheet masks can be left on your skin after the mask itself is removed.

 SK-II Pitera Facial Treatment Mask is one of the few masks that I’ve tried that makes a noticeable difference in my skin immediately after using it.
 It’s pricey, but it brightens and plumps like nothing else I’ve tried.

 For more affordable options, it’s great to see that the drugstore has lots of sheet masks that treat most skin concerns.

 Related: Do You Really Need An Eye Cream?

-There are so many moisturizers on the market and the one you choose should depend on your skin type and your skin concerns.
+There are so many moisturizers on the market, and the one you choose should depend on your skin type and skin concerns.

 Remember that face oil tends to be occlusive.
 It acts as a barrier, diminishing the effectiveness of products on top of it.
-I like to use a face oil at the end of my skincare routine in the evenings.
+I like to use face oil at the end of my skincare routine in the evenings.

 Last but certainly not least, you should apply sunscreen.
-It should be applied in the AM or before leaving the house during the day as the last step of your skincare routine.
+You should apply it in the AM or before leaving the house during the day as the final step of your skincare routine.